precice/precice.github.io/content/community/community.md

 ## The preCICE forum

 Meet the community online, ask questions, and help others at the [preCICE forum on Discourse](https://precice.discourse.group/).
 Structured conversations, which help the future reader.
 We also post [announcements](https://precice.discourse.group/c/news/5) from time to time, so make sure to register to be the first one to learn about new workshops and releases.
+Browse our [newsletter archive](https://precice.discourse.group/c/news/5) in the News category.

 Are you looking for something else?
 Maybe one of the other [community channels](community-channels.html) is for you.